Do you suffer from chronic tension, aches or pains?

 You don’t have to be bouncing off the walls to be ready, but you shouldn’t feel like you’re dragging yourself into my office with your last ounce of energy.

 SI is typically done in a series of 90-minute sessions.
-Currently, I am offering what’s known as a three series, and pending my certification in June, I’ll be offering a full twelve series.
+Currently, I am offering what’s known as a three series and the full twelve series.

 The three series focuses on hips and lower body in session one, shoulders and rib cage in session two, and the spine in session three.